-- 1. Optimise the efficiency and effectiveness of the freight handling and logistics network including the road network. - 2.
+- Optimise the efficiency and effectiveness of the freight handling and logistics network including the road network. - 2.
 Promote land uses that respond to changing technologies and market requirements. - 3.
-Provide support, service and interface functions. - 4.
-Promote flexible building design (such as large spans, flexible floor plates and good loading facilities). - 5.
-Investigate opportunities for Self-Monitoring Analysis Reporting Technology (SMART) that supports businesses in the industrial areas. - 6.
-Continue to encourage incentives for sustainable development and sustainable operating of businesses. - 7.
+Provide support, service and interface functions.

+- 4. Promote flexible building design (such as large spans, flexible floor plates and good loading facilities). - Investigate opportunities for Self-Monitoring Analysis Reporting Technology (SMART) that supports businesses in the industrial areas. - Continue to encourage incentives for sustainable development and sustainable operating of businesses, including the use of renewable energy and the installation of solar photovoltaic panels - 7.
 Support energy efficient and technologically enabled transport vehicles and systems such as provision of Electric Vehicle (EV) charging stations - 8.
 Prohibit childcare centres in all IN1 and IN2 zones in Willoughby.
-Assist selection of alternative sites for non-industrial and urban services uses such as childcare centres to protect the health and wellbeing of children in recognition of the strategic importance of industrial lands. - 9.
+Alternative sites should be selected for childcare centres that will not compromise the health and wellbeing of children, and to avoid the displacement of other non-industrial and urban services uses in recognition of the strategic importance of industrial lands.
+Childcare centres would be more suitably located in residential zones, neighbourhood and local centre zones, and other business zones. - 9.
 Promote business clusters, for example synergy between the health precinct and supporting services in the Artarmon industrial area. - 10.
 Improve road transport infrastructure to ensure safe and efficient movement of freight vehicles, public transport, motor cars, bicycle and pedestrians and connectivity and access to green space, facilities and services for the amenity of businesses and employees.